Global interventional clinical studies which evaluate medicines that were ongoing or started after the formation of GSK (December 2000).

 Whether the studies have been published.
 It is GSK policy to provide access to patient level data within 6 months of publishing the results of the primary endpoints, key secondary endpoints and safety data of the study.

 Whether GSK are able to provide the requested data.
-For example, the majority of non-interventional (or observational) studies use data from third party databases under licence agreements which prevent GSK from providing access to the data.
-Researchers can access data directly from these third party databases under similar agreements.
+For example, studies that use data from third party databases under license agreements which prevent GSK from providing access to the data.
+Researchers can access data directly from these third-party databases under similar agreements.

 Whether GSK have the legal authority to provide the data.
 For example, GSK may not have the legal authority because the medicine has been out-licensed to another company.

 Whether GSK consider it feasible to anonymise the data without compromising the privacy and confidentiality of research participants.
-For example, anonymisation of data from studies of rare diseases is more difficult to achieve and will be reviewed on a case-by-case basis.
+For example, anonymisation of data from studies of rare diseases is more difficult to achieve or when there is a reasonable likelihood that individual patients could be re-identified.
+Such requests will be reviewed on a case-by-case basis.

 Whether GSK consider that there are any practical constraints to providing access to the data.
 For example, there may be issues related to the size of databases from genetic studies.